keycloak/keycloak/examples/kerberos/README.md

 On OS X the file to edit (or create) is `/Library/Preferences/edu.mit.Kerberos` with the same syntax as `krb5.conf`.
 On Windows the file to edit (or create) is `c:\Windows\krb5.ini` with the same syntax as `krb5.conf`.

+**WARNING**: `test-krb5.conf` is just a sample configuration which contains insecure algorithms.
+Therefore it shouldn't be used in production.

 **6)**  Run ApacheDS based LDAP server.
 You can run the command like this (assuming you're in the `kerberos` directory with this example):

 ```